 This thesis is organized as follows.
 The next chapter gives a brief summary of the nuclear structure models used in this work: the IBM and the QPM.
 The experimental setup and data taking conditions are described in Chapter 3.
-The next chapter discusses data analysing methods and presents measured cross sections for proton and electron scattering at 92Zr and 94Mo.
+The next chapter discusses data analysing methods and presents measured cross sections for proton and electron scattering at 92 Zr and 94 Mo.
 Spin and parity quantum numbers of the various states are assigned using the collective model.
 The extracted isoscalar B(E2)- and B(E4)-strengths distributions are compared to QPM calculations.
 Chapter 5 presents a new signature for identifying a mixed-symmetry state independently of M1-matrixelements.
 Moreover a simple picture is discussed about the microscopic origin of the effective proton-neutron interaction used the IBM-2.
 The simple picture allows to introduce a '3-state model' which explains the properties of MSS in the N=50 region.
-In addition the B(M1)-strength of the mixed-symmetry state is found to decrease linearly with increasing square of the deformation parameter.
-Chapter 6 investigates the two-phonon triplet in 92Zr and 94Mo using the proton scattering data of chapter 4.
-The importance of the hexadecapole degree of freedom is discussed.
-Chapter 7 draws conclusion about hexadecapole and octupole one-phonon mixed-symmetry.
-The first example of a new excitation mode in nuclei is presented.
-The results of this thesis are summarized in Chapter 8 and an outlook for future applications is given.
+The results of this thesis are summarized in Chapter 6 and an outlook for future applications is given.